-Developed by > National Determined Contributions (NDC) Partnership Exists since > 2021 Scope of application > Extensive Search for Tools to help countries plan and implement their NDCs.
-Objective > To support government officials, implementing partners, and any other parties working on NDC planning and implementation.
-Outputs > Relevant guidance and frameworks, templates, analysis tools, links to other knowledge platforms, and sources of technical support across a wide range of sectors, themes, and activity types.
-Short description > The Climate Toolbox is a curated, searchable database of tools and resources to sup- port NDC planning and implementation.
-The Climate Toolbox draws together the most relevant resources from the NDC Partnership's members and other leading institutions.
+Scope of application > E 2021 Extensive Search for tools to help countries plan and implement their NDCs.
+To support government officials, implementing partners, and any other parties working

+To support government officials, implementing partners, and any other parties working

+on NDC planning and implementation.

+p Relevant guidance and frameworks, templates, analysis tools, links to other knowledge platforms, and sources of technical support across a wide range of sectors, themes, and activity types.

+г The Climate toolbox is a curated, searchable database of tools and resources to sup- port NDC planning and implementation.
+The Climate toolbox draws together the most relevant resources from the NDC Partnership's members and other leading institutions.
 Content from over 200 organizations can be referenced and accessed here.

-The resources in the Climate Toolbox are structured around specific activities and sub- activities associated with NDC planning and implementation, spanning across mitigation and adaptation actions.
+a a s The resources in the Climate toolbox are structured around specific activities and sub- activities associated with NDC planning and implementation, spanning across mitigation and adaptation actions.
 All content is searchable by sector, theme, region, scale, re- source type, expertise level, and language.
 These criteria were developed to enable you to easily find and access the resources most relevant to your needs.

+How to be used > L Using the step-by-step filter

+Format > I Interactive website

+Government officialsImplementing partners

+Language > E English

+Time requirement > 3 30 minutes

+Difficulty grade > S Simple

+Toolbox Information

-How to be used > Using the step-by-step filter Format > Interactive website Main users > Government officialsImplementing partners Language > English Time requirement > 30 minutes Difficulty grade > Simple Links > Toolbox Information Contact > Support Comments > This is not a tool for climate change adaptation and mitigation in agriculture but helps to find them.
-The Toolbox finds several relevant tools, but the filter should not be set too tight.
+Contact > S Support

+t This is not a tool for climate change adaptation and mitigation in agriculture but helps to find them.
+The toolbox finds several relevant tools, but the filter should not be set too tight.